vuejs/vue-class-component/README.md

 5. For all other options, pass them to the decorator function.

+### Example

+Following is the example written in Babel.
+If you are looking for TypeScript version, [it's in the example directory](example/example.ts).

 ``` js
 import Vue from 'vue'
 import Component from 'vue-class-component'